vitest-dev/vitest/docs/guide/browser/multiple-setups.md

 If you have several non-headless projects in CI (i.e. the `headless: false` is set manually in the config and not overriden in  CI env), Vitest will fail the run and won't start any tests.

 The ability to run tests in headless mode is not affected by this.
-You can still run all configs in parallel as long as they don't have `headless: false`.
+You can still run all instances in parallel as long as they don't have `headless: false`.
 :::